ca4ti/DragonProbe/README.md

 | &lt;end&gt;| &lt;bottom&gt; | &lt;bottom&gt; | &lt;end&gt;|

 On the RP2040, two USB CDC interfaces are exposed: the first is the UART interface, the second is for Serprog.
-If you have no other USB CDC devices, these will be `/dev/ttyACM0` and `/dev/ttyACM1`, respectively.
+If you have no other USB-CDC intefaces, these will be `/dev/ttyACM0` and `/dev/ttyACM1`, respectively.

 The UART pins are for connecting to the device to be debugged, the data is echoed back over the USB CDC interface (typically a `/dev/ttyACMx` device on Linux).
-If you want to get stdio readout on your computer, connect GP0 to GP5, and GP1 to GP4.
+If you want to get stdio readout of this program on your computer, connect GP0 to GP5, and GP1 to GP4, or alternatively, use the `USE_USBCDC_FOR_STDIO` CMake flag, which adds an extra USB-CDC interface for which stdio is used exclusively, while disabling stdio on the UART.

 In SWD mode, the pin mapping is entirely as with the standard Picoprobe setup, as described in Chapter 5 and Appendix A of [Getting Started with Raspberry Pi